PowerCLIP: Powerset Alignment for Contrastive Pre-Training: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the AIST policy-based budget project "R\&D on Generative AI Foundation Models for the Physical Domain".
-We used ABCI 3.0 provided by AIST and AIST Solutions with support from “ABCI 3.0 Development Acceleration Use”.
+This work was supported by Japan Science and Technology Agency (JST) as part of Adopting Sustainable Partnerships for Innovative Research Ecosystem (ASPIRE), Grant Number JPMJAP2518.
+This work was supported by the AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain''.
+We used ABCI 3.0 provided by AIST and AIST Solutions with support from ``ABCI 3.0 Development Acceleration Use''.
 We would like to thank Yukito Tajima and Daisuke Nohara for their valuable support with the implementation of this work.

 {

 }

 \begin{toggle}